Monitor Connect services

 These Connect services are backed by other services:

-• PostgreSQL - Primary persistence provider for all Connect services, including flow-server.
+• PostgreSQL - Primary persistence provider for all Connect services.

 • MinIO - Side-channel for handling large messages.

-• Elastic - Indexes logs and provides integration message trace data to insights.
+• Elasticsearch - Indexes logs and provides integration message trace data to insights.

 • VictoriaMetrics - Provides integration flow metrics.